usetrio/boilerplate-bikerent-nodejs/README.md

 - `npm run db:migrate:dev` or `yarn db:migrate:dev`, if you have created any new migrations for the app;
 - `npm run build` or `yarn build`;
 - `npm run start` or `yarn start`.

+### Running the linter

+You can check your code for linting errors using the command `npm run test-code-style` or `yarn test-code-style`.

+To autocorrect your code according to the styleguide, run the command `npm run fix-code-style` or `yarn fix-code-style`.

 ### Running the tests